usnistgov/800-63-3/sp800-63a/sec6_dc.md

 <div class="breaker"></div>

-# <a name="resuse_proof"></a> 6.
+# <a name="derived-authN"></a> 6.
 Derived Authenticators

 _This section is normative._

-It is beneficial to an individual and an organization to re-proof as little as possible.
+It is beneficial to the subject and CSP to minimize the number of times the identity proofing process needs to be repeated.
 Wherever possible, verifying that an individual has already been successfully identity proofed SHOULD be performed.

 >Note: This guideline supports using digital credentials, in addition to physical credentials, as identity evidence.
 See [Section 5.2.](#validate) for more information.